ALIRE-HES-SO/llm-sft-workshop/docs/setup.md

 !!! note

-    To add an :simple-exoscale: Exoscale instance, have a look at the [FAQ: How can I add an Exoscale instance?](./faq)
+    To add an :simple-exoscale: [Exoscale](https://www.exoscale.com/) instance, have a look at the [FAQ: How can I add an Exoscale instance?](./faq)

-Once done, retrieve the `IPv4` address of the instance from the Exoscale interface.
+Once done, retrieve the `IPv4` address of the instance from the [Exoscale](https://www.exoscale.com/) interface.

 ### Connect to the running instance

-Now that your instance is up and running, connect to it using [VS Code Insiders](https://code.visualstudio.com/insiders/).
+Now that your instance is up and running, connect to it using [VS Code](https://code.visualstudio.com).

 Open your SSH configuration file with your favorite text editor, such as `nano` or `notepad` from the terminal: